reterik/CoinBase/README.md

 LSTM Machine Learned Trading Bot for CoinBase

+This script takes the past 300 minutes of prices and places the average value mean into the predicate variable.

 You may need to install packages with pip or pip3 to get it to work.

 You will need to program certain command line variables